laestrada/laestrada.github.io/_recipes/scallion-pancakes.md

 8. Gently roll the dough into a coil, making sure not to squeeze the scallions out.
-Once the whole thing is rolled, pinch the ends shut, twist it little by little with both hands (starting from the middle), and coil it into two stacked circles (see video)
+Once the whole thing is rolled, pinch the ends shut, twist it little by little with both hands (starting from the middle), and coil it into two stacked circles.

 9. Let rest for 20 minutes covered in a damp cloth.